 These sightings have since been discredited, and are thought to have been mostly faint stars that happened to be in the right place at the right time or maybe even asteroids passing by the planet.
 Venus is now known to be moonless.

-Early Landings of Venus
+Observation of Venus

 Venus is the most well-known astronomical feature in Earth's morning and evening sky (other than the Sun and Moon), and has been known from the past.
 One of the oldest surviving astronomical documents, from the Babylonian library of Ashurbanipal around 1600 BC, is a 21-year record of the appearances of Venus (which the early Babylonians called Nindaranna).
 The ancient Sumerians and Babylonians called Venus Dil-bat or Dil-i-pat; in Akkadia it was the special star of the mother-god Ishtar; and in Chinese it is Jin-xing (??), the planet of the metal element.